backengineering/elderscroll/README.md

 These OMAP streams are defined inside of the "extra streams" header inside of the DBI stream.
 Most PDB files will not have OMAP streams because their layouts have not been changed.
 In that case no OMAP streams exist and new ones must be created.

 However, its important to note that OMAP streams are NOT the only component of the PDB involved with OMAP translation.
 There are two streams that contain section headers, one for the original binary and one for the new binary.
 These streams are also defined in the "extra streams".

+There is also a "sections map" sub-stream that is used in address translation.
+I just zero it out, if that becomes a problem we will [spin the block](https://www.urbandictionary.com/define.php?term=Spin%20the%20block).

 ```rust
 struct_overlay_both!((pub DbiExtraStream, pub DbiExtraStreamMut) {